AlokSRao/CarND-Traffic-Sign-Classifier-Project/Writeup.md

 The model was able to correctly guess 3 of the 5 traffic signs, which gives an accuracy of 60%.
 This is lesser than test accuracy of 95%, but that is probably because the do not enter sign wasnt part of the database
 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)
-![alt text][image9]. .
+![alt text][image9].

-The only image it had lower confidence was the 40 speed limit, which it misclassified.
+The only image it had lower confidence was the 40 speed limmit, which it misclassified.
 This is probably because while it recognised it as a speed sign, there were multiple speed signs present, and couldnt determine which limit the sign was for.